klenin/Yuzu/Yuzu/docs/reference.md

 If `true`, a source stream position is included in error messages during deserialization.
 Default value is `false`.

+#### `CheckForEmptyCollections`

+If `true`, a collection with `YuzuSerializeItemIf` attribute which returns `false` for all items will not be serialized.
+This requires an extra pass through the collection.
+Otherwise a collection will be serialized as empty.
+Default value is `false`.

 ## JSON options

 #### `FieldSeparator`